itselts/adventofcode/2022/README.md

 ## Day 16 - Proboscidea Volcanium
 ### Part 1
-- Stack-based BFS of a cave system traversal.
-(Try recursion-based BFS in future?)
+- Stack-based DFS of a cave system traversal.
+Find the maximum pressure released possible.
+(Try recursion-based DFS in future?)
 - 4 dimensional state vector.
 - Dynamic node values for each step.
 - 45+ nodes at depth 30.